 Shucking Tradition – You've chosen the sun and surf for your wedding weekend; what better way to commence the festivities than to encourage your guests to kick-off their shoes, roll-up their pants and wiggle their toes in the sand with a rehearsal dinner beachfront Clam Bake or Oyster Shucking Party?
 Food that allows you the freedom to eat with your fingers, wear a bib, and let the pleasures of the ocean melt in your mouth will force your guests to throw caution to the wind and really get to know each other before the big day even arrives!
 Wild Dunes Resort, L'Auberge Del Mar, and Paradise Point will provide the wet-naps!

 Tapas, Bites & Morsels – City weddings exude class, smarts and sophistication.
 Treat your guests to a chic evening of the city's best bites with tapas, hors d'oeuvres and scrumptious morsels available at their fingertips.
 A rad jazz trio, elegant stations and waiters passing out sexy canapés allow guests to mix n' mingle with a drink in hand, catch up with old friends, give impromptu toasts or roasts, and create an air of sass and panache that sets the mood for the remainder of the weekend.
-Pay a visit to Motif Seattle Hotel and Hotel Derek in Houston, TX!
+Pay a visit to Motif Seattle Hotel, Royal St. Charles and more!

 The Farewell Brunch